-Many baskets of garlic cheese bread were passed around the table, and every night my husband would eye how many pieces each person had, secretly crossing his fingers there would be enough left over for his lunches that week!
+Many baskets of garlic cheese bread were passed around the table, and every time my husband would eye how many pieces each person had, secretly crossing his fingers there would be enough left over to take home for his lunches that week!

-My recipe will never be exactly like my step-mom’s (nor Little Caesar’s), but it’s very, very close.
-Not only does it bring back fond memories of Sunday night dinners, but this garlic cheese bread is also:
+My homemade cheesy garlic bread recipe will never be exactly like my stepmom’s (or Little Caesar’s), but it’s very, very close.
+Not only does it bring back fond memories of Sunday night dinners, but this recipe for garlic cheese bread is also:

 - Affordable!